 One of the most important aspects of training for Christian life is consistent, inspiring, and varied participation in corporate worship.
-Services of preaching, Eucharist, and prayer are at the center of our community life as we gather for weekly worship eleven times each week during the academic year.
+Services of preaching, Eucharist, and prayer are at the center of our community life as we gather for weekly worship each week during the academic year.

-Goodson Chapel |
+Interior of (empty) Goodson Chapel

 Goodson Chapel